Approximating predictive probabilities of Gibbs-type priors: Introduction

 The paper is structured as follows.
-In Section 2 we prove Theorem \ref{teo1} and the approximate predictive probabilities displayed in Equation \eqref{eq:2pd_predict1_approx} and Equation \eqref{eq:2pd_predict2_approx}.
-In Section 3 we present a numerical illustration of our approximate predictive probabilities, thus showing their usefulness from a practical point of view; \Rcode Section 4 contains a brief discussion of our results.
+In Section~\ref{sec:proof} we prove Theorem \ref{teo1} and the approximate predictive probabilities displayed in Equation \eqref{eq:2pd_predict1_approx} and Equation \eqref{eq:2pd_predict2_approx}.
+In Section~\ref{sec:numerical} we present a numerical illustration of our approximate predictive probabilities, thus showing their usefulness from a practical point of view; \Rcode Section~\ref{sec:posterior} describes a marginal Blackwell--MacQueen P\'olya urn posterior sampling scheme based on the proposed first order and second approximations.
+Section~\ref{sec:disc} contains a brief discussion of our results.